mrilikecoding/StreamPoseML/README.md

 This should install the necessary dependencies and then launch the application in your default browser.

 4. When you're done, run `stop.sh` to gracefully end the application processes.

-## June 2023

-## Work in progress

-This project aims to simplify running keypoint extraction from Mediapipe (BlazePose), computing commonly used angle and distance measurements and modeling them in memory, and marrying the data with annotation data.
-Finally this project provides a model builder interface to simplify running machine learning experiments.

-You'll also find the beginnings of a web application here - the intention is to eventually have a means to capture video in realtime, pipe the video data to the server layer (via RTC) and then through a pose parsing pipeline that can return the results of a classification.

-This is a WIP and not ready for primetime - the classes and methods are well documented but there's no good usage documentation.
-However, the notebook examples should provide enough guidance for now.

-## Notebooks

-Notebooks can be found by navigating to `pose_parser/notebooks`

 ## Installation